 Verbs, like almost any grammatical structure, have different uses and aims.
 In their base form, verbs are called infinitives and start with the word; to.

 Want some common verbs for kids?
 Try out one of these.

 Different types of verbs can be used in the past form, present, gerund, future, or in modal form.
 They can also be regular or irregular, a singular verb or a plural one.
 But don’t worry, continue reading, and you’ll be a verb pro in no time!

 Physical verbs are action verbs.
 Meaning that they demonstrate a physical action that is taking place.
 Anything that you can do or see physically is most likely a type of this simple verb.

 Even if the action itself doesn’t seem particularly active, for example:

-It’s still a physical verb because it’s an action that is being used to demonstrate what someone is going to physically do, in this case, to vote in the coming elections.
+It’s still a physical verb because it’s an action that is being used to demonstrate what someone is going to do physically, in this case, to vote in the coming elections.

 Verbs can also be used to express a state of being.
 These types of verbs are also commonly referred to as linking verbs.
 They define specific states of existence, where the noun is identified by who, what, why, and or how.
-They can be used in three different tenses; past, present, and future but will change their form depending on the type of tense.
+They can be used in three different tenses; past, present, and future, but they will change their grammatical form depending on the type of tense.

 The states of being verbs are: